MicrosoftDocs/azure-ai-docs/articles/machine-learning/how-to-monitor-model-performance.md

 ---
-title: Monitor performance of models deployed to production
+title: Monitor model performance in production
 titleSuffix: Azure Machine Learning
 description: See how to monitor models that you deploy to production in Azure Machine Learning.
 Find out how to use out-of-box, advanced, and custom monitoring.
 services: machine-learning